alexbaucom17/baucomrobotics-site2/_posts/2021-07-25-DominoRobotDesignJourney.md

 At this point, the robot could now drive around nicely using the new motors controlled by the new software system, so the next step was to add the tray to the front of the robot.
 In a bit of a happy accident, it turned out that the ClearCore had an extra port for controlling a stepper motor that we weren’t using for the drive system and also had enough other I/O ports to handle the tray servo, homing switch, and manual buttons.
 So, other than having to do some power conversions to get the 24V from the ClearCore down to 5V for driving the tray servo, it was quite straightforward to hook up all of the parts of the tray to the controller and test it out.

-After coding up a few simple state machines to sequence the actions for homing and placing dominos, the tray just… worked!
+After coding up a few simple state machines to sequence the actions for homing and placing dominoes, the tray just… worked!
 It was one of the few pieces of the project that pretty much worked all the time and never had any major issues.

 {% include embed/youtube.html id='05yzldq50-s' %}
-_Testing dropping a line of dominos with the tray._
+_Testing dropping a line of dominoes with the tray._

 {% include embed/youtube.html id='Ekg0tOrYyZ8' %}
-_A fun little slo-mo shot I took of the dominos falling out of the tray._
+_A fun little slo-mo shot I took of the dominoes falling out of the tray._

 ## The Last Centimeter Problem

 Based on the results of testing on the early prototypes, the plan for localization was basically to use the Marvelmind sensors as it looked like I was getting sub-centimeter accuracy, which seemed sufficient.
-If that proved not to be good enough, the backup plan was to add ultrasonic sensors to detect the dominos as those had accuracy of a few millimeters.
+If that proved not to be good enough, the backup plan was to add ultrasonic sensors to detect the dominoes as those had accuracy of a few millimeters.

 And, oh boy, did I underestimate the complexity here (sensing a theme yet?).
 I won’t bore you with all of the details but here is a list of just a few of the critical problems that I ran into with that plan:

 1. The Marvelmind sensor accuracy scales as a function of distance to the base stations.
 The early tests were in a very small shop where the base stations were quite close to the robot.
 When we moved to the larger shop, the accuracy got much worse.

 2. The robot is quite long with the tray sticking out in front, which meant that small changes in the angle of the robot compounded into much larger changes of the position of the front of the tray.
-In order to maintain alignment of the dominos, the robot angle had to be accurate to less than half a degree, and the Marvelminds simply couldn’t do that.
+In order to maintain alignment of the dominoes, the robot angle had to be accurate to less than half a degree, and the Marvelminds simply couldn’t do that.

-3. While the ultrasonic sensors could detect the dominos quite accurately in the right conditions, the robot did not have the right conditions.
-When trying to use forward facing sensors to detect the dominos in front of the robot, the ultrasonic pings would echo off of the floor and the bottom of the tray and cause false readings that were too hard to filter.
-When trying to use sideways facing sensors to detect the dominos to one side of the robot, the sensors were too close and the edge of the dominos too small to reliably detect them.
+3. While the ultrasonic sensors could detect the dominoes quite accurately in the right conditions, the robot did not have the right conditions.
+When trying to use forward facing sensors to detect the dominoes in front of the robot, the ultrasonic pings would echo off of the floor and the bottom of the tray and cause false readings that were too hard to filter.
+When trying to use sideways facing sensors to detect the dominoes to one side of the robot, the sensors were too close and the edge of the dominoes too small to reliably detect them.

 ![](/assets/DominoRobot/DesignJourney/LateUSTesting.jpg)
 _Testing the ultrasonic sensors on the robot.
 The ‘blinders’ on the top and bottom were an attempt to reduce reflections that caused problematic measurements._

 ![](/assets/DominoRobot/DesignJourney/LateUSTesting2.jpg)
-_Setting down dominos using the ultrasonic sensors.
+_Setting down dominoes using the ultrasonic sensors.
 You can see that the alignment is… not very good.
 This is due to the very noisy readings coming from the ultrasonic sensors._

-After a few days of trying without success to get these previous methods to work, we decided to ditch the ultrasonic sensors and use the Marvelminds only to get the placement location roughly right, but we still needed something to help out with the final alignment of the dominos.
+After a few days of trying without success to get these previous methods to work, we decided to ditch the ultrasonic sensors and use the Marvelminds only to get the placement location roughly right, but we still needed something to help out with the final alignment of the dominoes.
 After some discussion, we decided on using downward facing cameras with markers on the ground.

 I hacked together some code and cameras to test out the marker tracking and it turned out to work quite well!
-Within a few days the system could set down groups of dominos next to each other that were aligned enough to look good and knock each other over.
+Within a few days the system could set down groups of dominoes next to each other that were aligned enough to look good and knock each other over.

 {% include embed/youtube.html id='Qe1hOkLmXgU' %}
 _The first test of the vision system with the camera sketchily taped to a stick.
 But hey, it proved out the concept!_

 {% include embed/youtube.html id='48-BCOZTmmY' %}
-_One of the first tests of setting down multiple groups of dominos._
+_One of the first tests of setting down multiple groups of dominoes._

 ## Dom’s Final Form

 All the pieces of the robot were finally in place, so the only thing left to do was to start scaling up the testing and figuring out what would break.
 Fortunately, no critical problems with the robot were found during this testing, just a lot of small tweaks here and there to improve the reliability.
 For example, keen-eyed readers may have noticed that the placement of the Marvelminds in these test videos is different from the the final version.
 Moving the sensors out much further gave significantly better angular tracking when driving longer distances and helped the robot stay localized much better when travelling across the warehouse.
-I also added some better ‘safety’ features such as automatically shutting the motors off if the ClearCore did not receive any updates from the Raspberry Pi within a few hundred milliseconds to prevent the robot from driving into the dominos in the case of a communication problem.
+I also added some better ‘safety’ features such as automatically shutting the motors off if the ClearCore did not receive any updates from the Raspberry Pi within a few hundred milliseconds to prevent the robot from driving into the dominoes in the case of a communication problem.

-And, after ironing out many of these last reliability challenges, the robot did its job amazingly well and set up over 100,000 dominos in just over 24 hours of runtime.
+And, after ironing out many of these last reliability challenges, the robot did its job amazingly well and set up over 100,000 dominoes in just over 24 hours of runtime.
 It also beat [Lily Hevesh](https://www.youtube.com/user/Hevesh5) in a head to head competition and set a world record.
 All in all, the engineering effort paid off and we got an awesome robot and a pretty sweet video out of it.

 ![](/assets/DominoRobot/DesignJourney/FilmingLily.jpg)
 _Filming with Lily Hevesh.
 The robot set up the blue in the same time Lily did the red and white._

 ![](/assets/DominoRobot/DesignJourney/Waiting.jpg)
-_Waiting nervously for the the big moment where all the dominos would get knocked over._
+_Waiting nervously for the the big moment where all the dominoes would get knocked over._

 ![](/assets/DominoRobot/DesignJourney/PostFall.jpg)
-_Congratulating Dom after the dominos fell over._
+_Congratulating Dom after the dominoes fell over._

 ![](/assets/DominoRobot/DesignJourney/Cleanup.jpg)
 _The aftermath.
-Cleaning up 100,000 dominos is a lot of work!!_
+Cleaning up 100,000 dominoes is a lot of work!!_

 Thanks for reading about this crazy engineering journey I went on to make this robot a reality.
 If you are interested in more details about how the final [hardware]({% post_url 2021-07-26-DominoRobotHardwareOverview %}) or [software]({% post_url 2021-07-24-DominoRobotSoftwareArchitecture %}) worked, I’ve written up articles about those.
 If you want to dive deep into the technical workings of the [control system]({% post_url 2021-07-22-DominoRobotControlSystem %}) or [trajectory generation]({% post_url 2021-07-23-DominoRobotTrajectoryGeneration %}), I got posts about those as well.